Becoming an Australian citizen is one of the most important decisions you can make.

 Attending your citizenship ceremony

 Generally, your ceremony will be held within six months from the time your application is approved, although waiting times can vary.
-You will receive a letter of invitation approximately four weeks before your ceremony date.
+You will receive an invitation approximately four weeks before your ceremony date.

-If you need to change the date of your ceremony, the Department of Immigration and Border Protection can generally accommodate you but you will need to let them know as soon as possible at email@example.com or 131 880.
+If you need to change the date of your ceremony, you will need to contact the Department of Immigration and Border Protection as soon as possible at email@example.com or 131 880.

-Space restrictions at venues limit the number of guests you can invite but your letter of invitation will advise you of how many guests you may invite.
+Space restrictions at venues limit the number of guests you can invite.
+Your invitation will advise you of how many guests you may invite.

 What to bring

-- another official document which includes a photograph.
+- an official document which includes a photograph

-If you do not have any form of photographic identification you will need to bring at least three documents with you that include your name and address, such as bank statements, utility bills, rates notices and signature such as credit cards.
+If you do not have any form of photographic identification you will need to bring at least three documents that include your name, address and signature.

 Children under 16 years of age do not need to provide identification.